aashishvanand/ccreward-web/README.md

 ## Firebase Setup

-To run this project locally, you need to set up a Firebase project and add the configuration to your local environment.
+To run this project locally, you need to set up a Firebase project and configure it properly.
 Follow these steps:

 1. Go to the Firebase Console.
 2. Click on "Add project" and follow the setup wizard to create a new project.
 3. Once your project is created, click on the web icon (</>) to add a web app to your project.
 4. Register your app with a nickname (e.g., "credit-card-rewards-calculator").
 5. Copy the Firebase configuration object.

+### Important Firebase Configuration Steps:

+#### Enable Authentication:
+1. In the Firebase Console, go to "Authentication" > "Sign-in method"
+2. Enable the following authentication methods:
+   - Google Sign-in
+   - Anonymous Authentication
+3. Configure the OAuth consent screen if required

+#### Enable Firestore Database:
+1. Go to "Firestore Database" in the Firebase Console
+2. Click "Create Database"
+3. Choose your preferred location and start in production mode

+#### Environment Variables Setup:
-6. In your project root, create a file named .env.local.
+1. In your project root, create a file named `.env.local`
-7. Add the following environment variables to .env.local, replacing the xxx with your actual Firebase configuration values:
+2. Add the following environment variables, replacing the xxx with your actual Firebase configuration values:

 ```bash
 NEXT_PUBLIC_FIREBASE_API_KEY=xxx